Plantar Fasciitis Treatment | Utah County

 Plantar fasciitis typically causes a stabbing pain in the bottom of your foot near the heel.
 Long periods of standing or getting up after sitting can cause this stabbing sensation.
 The pain is usually the worst in the morning with the first few steps out of bed.

 Estimates are that one in 10 people in the U.S. will develop plantar fasciitis sometime in their lives.
-Anyone with the stabbing pain on the heel bottom, along with pain in the arch would need treatment and be a candidate to see us at one of our five Foot & Ankle Clinics of Utah offices.
+Anyone with the stabbing pain on the heel bottom, along with pain in the arch would need treatment and be a candidate to see us at Precision Foot and Ankle.

 There are various at-home therapies for plantar fasciitis.
 We provide these for patients, and if they follow them closely their condition will usually improve within 10 months.
 Obviously, some patience is needed, as this condition doesn’t clear up overnight.